UNCLASSIFIED (U)

 a.
 The FM is responsible for scheduling utility outages, notifying affected parties, coordinating activities with all affected offices, including post personnel and Department of State and non-Department of State agencies, and effectively coordinating and planning with facility management staff and/or contractors.

 b.
-Outages that affect critical systems, including security and post communications, must be planned at least thirty days in advance to allow for contingency planning and notification to post, regional centers, and command centers.
+Outages that affect critical systems, including security and post communications, must be planned at least thirty days in advance to allow for contingency planning and notification to post, regional centers, regional operational and technical security elements, and command centers.
 Such outages should be scheduled to minimize operational disruption and for Sustainment, Restoration, and Modernization activities.

 c.
 The OBO electrical safe work practices policy is to work de-energized.
 Outages must be arranged and scheduled.
 An Energized Work Permit (EWP) signed by the Deputy Chief of Mission is required for work done in an energized state.
 Voltage testing, diagnostics, and troubleshooting may be conducted in an energized state using a modified EWP signed by the FM/Post Occupational Safety and Health Officer (POSHO) (see 15 FAM 957.7).